Hungreeee/Q-RAG/README.md

 </div>

 - The RAG retriever fails to retrieve relevant context from the database.
 - Poor context leads to poor answers.
-These cases can be detected by some evaluation method such as metric tracking, poor user rating, etc.
+These can be detected by some evaluation method such as metric tracking, low user rating, etc.
 - An external source (e.g., human evaluator) provides the corrected context chunks.
-This can be achieved by providing corrected answer, then use it to search for relevant chunks (using semantic search, BM-25, etc.).
+This can be achieved by providing the corrected answer, then use it to search for relevant chunks (using semantic search, BM-25, etc.).
 The intuition is that having the ground truth answers for retrieval will result in chunks with considerably higher chances of containing the true answers.
 - Connect the initial question to the corrected chunks, then append them to the database.
 - Next time, when similar questions are asked, the retriever can match the input question with the new model question, returning the connected chunks (plus chunks from vanilla RAG).